 We can’t be judged for something that Jesus has been punished for.
 This would make God unjust.

 All we can do therefore is receive our forgiveness and move forward, rather than get trapped in the legalistic cycle of ‘I need to do better, be better, try harder’ or feel bad thinking it proves to God how sorry we are.

 I was alive once without the law, but when the commandment came, sin revived and I died.

 Knowing the love and forgiveness of God has to be our starting point when believing God for a healing.
 It’s our empowerment to live authentically free.
 You are fine, just as you are.

-Can you imagine the difference it would make if the world embraced the truth that God heals and blesses because of who he is, not because of our own perfection.
+Can you imagine the difference it would make if the world embraced the truth that God heals and blesses the seed of Abraham because of who he is, not because of our own perfection.

 It is 100% grace.
 To rest in His complete forgiveness and the love he has for his children.